arbjerg/see-bee/README.md

 ![See Bee](logo/see-bee.png)

-A bee eyes contains about 6,900 facets and is well suited for detecting movement.
-In fact, honeybees can perceive movements that are separated by 1/300th of a second (humans can only sense movements separated by 1/50th of a second).
+Bee's eyes contains about 6,900 facets and are well suited for detecting movement.
+Some honeybees can perceive movements that are separated by 1/300th of a second (humans can only sense movements separated by 1/50th of a second).